jolly-jump/linuxmuster-mailcow/README.md

 # linuxmuster-mailcow

-Integration of Mailcow for Linuxmuster.net
+Remote control of Mailcow for Linuxmuster.net

 - [Maintainance Details](#maintainance-details)
 - [How does it work](#how-does-it-work)